meilihao/programming-interface/os/time.md

  *			400-499: Perfect
  *				The ideal clocksource.
 A must-use where
  *				available.
+ * @id:			Defaults to CSID_GENERIC.
+The id value is captured
+ *			in certain snapshot functions to allow callers to
+ *			validate the clocksource from which the snapshot was
+ *			taken.
  * @flags:		Flags describing special properties
  * @enable:		Optional function to enable the clocksource
  * @disable:		Optional function to disable the clocksource